FMMT666/launchpad.py/README.md

 All RGB Launchpads have a 128 color palette built-in.
-Controlling LEDs with colors from the palette is about three times faster than using the, indeed much more comfortable, RGB notation.
+Controlling LEDs with colors from the palette is about three times faster than using the much more comfortable RGB notation.

 Functions requiring a color code have a "...ByCode" naming style.